IThinkThatsKirby/GOwebservice/README.md

 # HTTP routes for the server:
 	POST "/" : Receives transaction call
-	POST "/spend" : Receies spend request from user(you), responds with payer points spent.
+	POST "/spend" : Receives spend request from user(you), responds with payer points spent.
 	GET"/points" : blank request will respond with current payers points.